ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/cli-documentation/grpc.md

 You need to provide the path of the definition file or the directory that contains multiple ‘.proto’ files.

 `--output` - Location of the generated Ballerina source files.
 This is an optional field.
-If the output path is not specified, the output will be written to a directory corresponding to the package in the Protocol Buffers definition.
+If the output path is not specified, the output is written to a directory corresponding to the package in the Protocol Buffers definition.
-If the package is not specified, the output will be written to a directory named 'temp' in the current location.
+If the package is not specified, the output is written to a directory named 'temp' in the current location.

 `--mode` - Set the mode as client or service to generate code samples.
 If not specified, only the stub file is generated.